A New Navy Yard Cafe May Have D.C.’s Best Breakfast Sandwich

 Any Day Now’s chef de cuisine and partner Matt Sperber is a trained butcher who most recently cooked at nearby Navy Yard standby Salt Line.

-Doing scratch sandwiches means there may be “a little scarcity” day to day, Ma says.
+Making sandwiches from scratch means there may be “a little scarcity” day to day, Ma says.
 In other words, get there early.
 The kitchen rolls its own scallion pancakes, steams the eggs, and prepares all the meats and fiery kimchi daily.

 “Everything on this plate we’re making in-house,” says Sperber, pointing to the trio of opening sandwiches.